ciglenecki/lumen-audio/README.md

   - use module called deep head and pass it as a argument
 - [x] finish experiments and interpretation of the wavelet transformation
 - [x] implement spectrogram cropping and zero padding instead of resizing
+- [x] implement SVM model which uses classical audio features for mutlilabel classification
+  - [x] research if SVM can perform multilabel classification or use 11 SVMs
 ______________________________________________________________________

 ## 🏆 Team members